reivaxy/tubeHolder/README.md

 Can be adapted to thicker glass by simply widening the space between the 2 branches.

-Warning: This item had not yet been printed, it's a work in progress.
+Warning: This item has not yet been printed, it's a work in progress.

 <img src="http://adgjm.eu/img/tubeHolder.png"/>